 Durham Shoestring Performers

 DSP programs many shows not often seen in community theatre and has produced several new full-length works by local writers.
 Canadian plays have been prominently featured over the years.
-Current artistic director Carolyn Wilson, who took the reins in 1990, selects each season’s slate from among directors who put forward a show they love.
-Wilson’s goal is to balance available roles across gender, age and experience lines in keeping with DSP’s accessibility mandate, ensuring that backstage workers find their niche as well.
+DSP’s goal each season is to balance available roles across gender, age and experience lines in keeping with DSP’s accessibility mandate, ensuring that backstage workers find their niche as well.

 DSP has performed all seasons from the Arts Resource Centre behind Oshawa City Hall.
-Because of the intimacy of the 105 seat “fishbowl”, this venue affords a powerful theatrical experience for audiences; no seat is more than 6 metres from the stage.
+Because of the intimacy of the 100 seat “fishbowl”, this venue affords a powerful theatrical experience for audiences; no seat is more than 8 metres from the stage.
 DSP chooses plays that suit this close contact well.
-A heavy emphasis is placed on programming Canadian material.
-In recent seasons works by George F. Walker, Timothy Findley, Maureen Hunter, Anne Chislett, Michel Tremblay, Daniel MacIvor, Michael Redhill, and many others, have graced the stage.
+We strive to program many Canadian scripts.

+A scroll through our Archives offers a full listing of past productions.
 Not your usually expected community theatre fare, but an affordable pleasure for the adventurous theatre-goer.
-A full listing of past productions can be seen on the Archives page.

 Scripts can be borrowed for advance reading of the plays, and people interested in backstage, design or production work are also welcome to attend any audition – no performance necessary, but to let us know you’d like to be involved.